 Endometriosis occurs when cells that resemble the uterus lining grow elsewhere in the body, including the ovaries, fallopian tubes, or bowel.
-Sometimes, these growths can get in the way during sex, which can be painful.
+Sometimes, these growths can make sex painful.

 Symptoms of endometriosis include heavy menstrual bleeding, painful periods, and sometimes, pain during sex.

 Dyspareunia is the medical term for pain during sex.
 It frequently occurs in people with endometriosis because penetration and other movements associated with intercourse can stretch and pull the endometrial growths.

 In this article, we look at the ways that endometriosis can lead to painful sex.
 We also discuss tips for managing this pain, including positions, toys, timings, and how to talk with a partner about the condition.